and bond market volatility can be confusing and frustrating to many

 took cover under the safety of the G fund while the market rebounded

 strongly in 2003.
+The same thing happened in 2008.
 It is only natural to try to avoid risk and seek

 shelter after witnessing the carnage of a bear.